binipringle/contracts/_texts/0-outline.md

 How is the test for mental capacity different from the test for minority?
 Why do you suppose the tests are different?
 By comparing these rules, we can see that policy is built into each rule.
 What policy concerns underlie the different rules?

-# 7.3.
-Duress - Force and Threats
+## VIIc Duress - Force and Threats

 **Trane v.
 Bond**